Last Updated on January 11, 2023

 CNA Resume Writing Guide

 1. Contact Information: First

 Name, Last Name, Phone Numbers, Email Address, and Location.
-Include social media profile links such as Linkedin, and Facebook too.
+Include professional profile links such as LinkedIn.

 2. Career Summary: